 You’re not done until you yank-test

-You're not done until you yank-test Give the bars a good solid yank to test their holding power (Photo 8).
+You’re not done until you yank-test.
+Give the shower bars a good solid yank to test their holding power (Photo 8).
 With a helper standing by in case the bar comes loose, pull with all your strength.
-Now's the time to make sure the bar will hold up when it's really needed.
+Now’s the time to make sure the shower bar will hold up when it’s really needed.

 While you’re at it, consider installing grab bars in other key locations.
 A vertical or angled bar mounted on the wall to the side of the toilet or a vertical bar installed on the side wall in front of the toilet helps getting up or down.
 The expert we talked to recommended mounting a vertical bar beside the entry door from an attached garage.

 Usually there isn’t a handrail, and negotiating two or three steps with a bag of groceries under your arm is a lot easier and safer with a grab bar to hang on to.
 Look around and you’ll find other spots where grab bars would make everyday tasks safer and easier.

 The Best Way to Anchor Grab Bars to Concrete

 Plastic plug anchors hold screws tight in masonry or concrete.
 Anchor grab bars to concrete, concrete block or brick with 1/4-in. x 1-1/2 in. plastic plug anchors and No. 12 stainless steel pan head screws.